AhaLabs/ahalabs.github.io/README.md

 # Contributing

-Prereq: install NodeJS and [yarn](https://yarnpkg.com).
+Prereq: install NodeJS.
 Then:

 - Clone repo
-- `yarn install`
+- `npm install`
-- `yarn dev` and edit files to see your changes
+- `npm run dev` and edit files to see your changes
-- `yarn build` and open `docs/index.html` to see if the built version looks correct
+- `npm run build` and open `docs/index.html` to see if the built version looks correct
-- `git push` to the `main` branch to deploy an updated website
+-  Updates `main` branch deploy an updated website